apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

 The response will contain the default `success_response`

-# Response to a server that is already in drain mode.
+# Response from a server that is already in drain mode.

    .. code-block:: json
+      :linenos:

       {
          "jsonrpc": "2.0",